 Attending the White House Correspondents Association dinner in 2012 was made all the more special by the fact that Jimmy was the host.
-Jimmy and President Barack Obama exchanged some pretty good zingers that night including this one from Jimmy to Obama: “Remember when the country rallied around you in hope for a better tomorrow?
+Jimmy and President Barack Obama exchanged some pretty good zingers that night including this one from Jimmy to Obama: “Remember when the country rallied around you in hope for a better tomorrow.
 That was a good one.”
-It was one of the better WHCA dinners in recent years, and President Obama would later accept an invitation from Jimmy to be a Jimmy Kimmel Live! guest on March 12, 2015.
+It was one of the better WHCA dinners in recent years, and President Obama would later accept an invitation from Jimmy to be a guest on Jimmy Kimmel Live! on March 12, 2015.
 It was one of the highest-rated shows of the year.

 Despite having the word “live” in the show’s title, Jimmy Kimmel Live! has not actually aired on a live basis since 2004 except for special programs involving the Academy Awards or NBA Finals.
 There were just too many guests who liked to challenge the network’s lawyers and censors!
 Attending a taping of the show for broadcast later that same evening is still every bit as much fun.
 While it’s been my pleasure to attend over a dozen such tapings, a couple memorable occasions stand out.
-In May of 2010, the annual ABC-TV affiliates meeting was held at the Hollywood Roosevelt Hotel just down the street from the show’s studios on Hollywood Boulevard.
+In May 2010, the annual ABC-TV affiliates meeting was held at the Hollywood Roosevelt Hotel just down the street from the show’s studios on Hollywood Boulevard.
 On one day of the meeting the studio was filled with affiliates and network executives, though I’m not sure having a bunch of “suits” make up the entire audience was Jimmy’s idea of a good time.
-Another wonderful show experience occurred around the ESPYs in July 2012.
-Following their win over the No. 2 ranked Oklahoma State Cowboys the prior November, the Iowa State Cyclones were nominated for an ESPY in the “Best Upset” category.
+Another wonderful show experience occurred around the ESPYS in July 2012.
+Following their win over the No. 2-ranked Oklahoma State Cowboys the prior November, the Iowa State Cyclones were nominated for an ESPY in the “Best Upset” category.
 It was a thrill to host Coach Paul Rhoads and four of his players at the show where that year’s ESPYS host, Rob Riggle, was one of Jimmy’s guests.
 It was also both special and memorable to attend a taping in July 2019 with the entire Cole family for the first time.